jpheimonen/code-oracle/README.md

 ## Using as MCP in Cursor

-To use Code Oracle as a Meta Code Protocol (MCP) server in Cursor:
+To use Code Oracle as a Model Context Protocol (MCP) server in Cursor:

 1. Clone this repository
 2. Have `uv` installed